Logging¶

 Often there's too much log output to sift through, such as when switching the

-root logger's level to DEBUG
+root logger's level to DEBUG.

 For example, you're diagnosing database connection issues in your application

-and only want to see SQLAlchemy's DEBUG
+and only want to see SQLAlchemy's DEBUG messages in relation to database

 connection pooling.
 You can leave the root logger's level at the less verbose